olehpys/blog-api/README.md

 ### Running from an IDE
 You can run a Website Monitoring Tool application from your IDE as a simple Java application.
 However, you first need to import project.
 Import steps vary depending on your IDE and build system.
 Most IDEs can import Maven projects directly.

 If you cannot directly import your project into your IDE, you may be able to generate IDE metadata by using a build plugin.
 Maven includes plugins for Eclipse and IDEA.
-Gradle offers plugins for various IDEs.

 ### Running as a Packaged Application